sensu/sensu-opsgenie-handler/README.md

   version     Print the version number of this plugin

 Flags:
-  -a, --auth string              The OpsGenie V2 API authentication token, use default from OPSGENIE_AUTHTOKEN env var -h, --help                     help for sensu-opsgenie-handler -l, --messageLimit int         The maximum length of the message field (default 100) -i, --includeEventInNote       Include the event JSON in the payload sent to OpsGenie -m, --messageTemplate string   The template for the message to be sent (default "{{.Entity.Name}}/{{.Check.Name}}") -s, --sensuDashboard string    The OpsGenie Handler will use it to create a source Sensu Dashboard URL.
+  -a, --auth string                  The OpsGenie V2 API authentication token, use default from OPSGENIE_AUTHTOKEN env var -h, --help                         help for sensu-opsgenie-handler -i, --includeEventInNote           Include the event JSON in the payload sent to OpsGenie -m, --messageTemplate string       The template for the message to be sent (default "{{.Entity.Name}}/{{.Check.Name}}") -l, --messageLimit int             The maximum length of the message field (default 100) -d, --descriptionTemplate string   The template for the description to be sent (default "{{.Check.Output}}") -L, --descriptionLimit int         The maximum length of the description field (default 100) -s, --sensuDashboard string        The OpsGenie Handler will use it to create a source Sensu Dashboard URL.
 Use OPSGENIE_SENSU_DASHBOARD.
 Example: http://sensu-dashboard.example.local/c/~/n (default "disabled")
   -t, --team string                  The OpsGenie V2 API Team, use default from OPSGENIE_TEAM env var -u, --url string                   The OpsGenie V2 API URL, use default from OPSGENIE_APIURL env var (default "https://api.opsgenie.com")
-  -w, --withAnnotations string   The OpsGenie Handler will parse check and entity annotations with these values.
-Use OPSGENIE_ANNOTATIONS env var with commas, like: documentation,playbook (default "documentation,playbook")

 Use "sensu-opsgenie-handler [command] --help" for more information about a command.